Power restored after outage at Brooklyn apartment complex

 There are 46 buildings and about 15,000 residents in the complex.

-The FDNY is investigating the death of one resident who was attached to a respirator, but it is not yet known whether the death is related to the outage.
+The FDNY is investigating the death of one resident who was using an oxygen tank to breath, but it is not yet known whether the death is related to the outage.

-Three people suffered minor injuries.
+Three people were treated for minor injuries.

 The owners of the property, Brooksville Company, say the power plant will undergo a major overhaul in September, including the installation of backup generators.